CHA2DS2-VAScStart Assessment

 1What is the CHA2DS2‑VASc score?

-The CHA2DS2‑VASc score is an internationally accepted tool to estimate stroke risk in patients with atrial fibrillation.
-It considers several key clinical factors to support treatment decisions.
+CHA2DS2‑VASc is a widely used clinical tool for estimating stroke risk in atrial fibrillation.
+It summarizes several core risk factors to inform anticoagulation decisions.

 CCongestive heart failure